A hotel that expands the possibilities of travel

 “The more I interact with people, the more fashionable the photos become.”

 Mr. Sugimoto regularly uses the sauna at home.
-He thinks that it is important to warm up his body in the morning.
+He cherishes to warm up his body in the morning.

 “I grow herbs in my garden, so I make bouquets of mint and other things, place them on hot stones and throw water on them to refresh myself.”